 #5 Telling The Story

-Once you have done the final research to help fill the holes in your story, you’ll want write a final outline of your “story” – the main takeaway followed by your three main insights or arguments.
+Once you have done the final research to help fill the holes in your story, you’ll want to write a final outline of your “story” – the main takeaway followed by your three main insights or arguments.

 You’ll want to spend a lot of time thinking about your audience.
 What will resonate with them?
 What method of storytelling – direct or indirect – is best?
 What type of document to create?